brianmccarty/Garbage-Collection/README.md

 4. Restart Home Assistant.

 ## Configuration
-__Based on the [Home Assistant design guideline](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/#the-future-of-yaml), the YAML configuratio option will be removed in the future.__
+__Based on the [Home Assistant design guideline](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/#the-future-of-yaml), the YAML configuration option will be removed in the future.__

 There are 2 ways to configure the integration:
-1. Using *Config Flow*: in `Configuration/Integrations` click on the `+` button, select `Garbage Collection` and configure the sensor (prefered).
+1. Using *Config Flow*: in `Configuration/Integrations` click on the `+` button, select `Garbage Collection` and configure the sensor (preferred).
 If you configure Garbage Collection using Config Flow, you can change the entity_name, name and change the sensor parameters from the Integrations configuration.
 The changes are instant and do not require HA restart.
 2. Using *YAML* (deprecated): add `garbage_collection` integration in your `configuration.yaml` and add individual sensors.
 <details>
   <summary>YAML configuration example:</summary>